-Instruction Student Services Business Services Other s the college's current process/policy/practice/culture tion?
-(2,500 character max) e tha at impedes equitable outcomes for this Hartnell College continues to evaluate current processes, policies, practices and culture that potentially impede equitable outcomes.
+- \boxtimes Instruction - \boxtimes Student Services

+- Business Services -  Other

+What is the college's current process/policy/practice/culture that impedes equitable outcomes for this population?
+(2,500 character max)

+Hartnell College continues to evaluate current processes, policies, practices and culture that potentially impede equitable outcomes.
 The Task Force on Race and Equity recommended the college catalog all the college committees or groups currently working on equity-related issues and create liaison relationships with these entities.
 Currently, students apply to the college and complete the necessary orientation steps to then meet with a counselor to develop their education plan and register for classes.
 However, there is no annual review of application data and subsequent enrollment data to determine the number of students who completed the necessary steps and registered for classes.
 Students starting in the fall semester participate in summer programs such as Panther Prep.
 Panther Prep is an orientation and registration event for first time freshmen.
 Currently, there is no orientation or registration event during winter intersession and spring semester or for returning and part time students.
-Help Te equitat envisio transfo apply) TURE EVALUATION: Ideal Structure ext: Based on your analysis of the current process, poble outcomes for the student population selected for n and detail a more ideal structure.
-What structural rm this process, policy, practice, or culture toward a this char more metric, please use this opportunity to nges would be necessary to make to e equity-minded one?
-(Select all that Instruction Student Services Business Services Other equity-minded process/policy/practice/culture would pulation?
-(2,500 character max) facil litate a shift to equitable outcomes for initiativ of exce College adult le worksh FAFSA a transiti meta-m Leaders of the Task Force for Race and Equity, the committee responses and to align work with llence and opportunities, and prioritize action steps are is in the process of evaluating Panther Prep to include earners, returning and part time students.
-The Finance properties to educate students and community about finance application.
-With the implementation of meta-majors oning to a new website that would allow students to majors and review the program maps more easily.
-Exists in the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the program will continue to provide programming to asset of the programming to asset of the program will continue to provide programming to asset of the programming to a second program will program will program to the programming to a second programming to a se the dalreade picial Acial acia current strategic plan to identify areas ady identified by current work.
-Hartnell rogramming for first time Hartnell, aid office offers Money Monday aid options and completing their d program maps, the college is igate between the various g programs such as Women's Education M Internship, Math Academy and college.

-PLANNING & ACTION

-Intended Audience/Recipient:
+Help Text: Based on your analysis of the current process, policy, practice, and/or culture that impedes equitable outcomes for the student population selected for this metric, please use this opportunity to envision and detail a more ideal structure.
+What structural changes would be necessary to make to transform this process, policy, practice, or culture toward a more equity-minded one?
+(Select all that apply)

+- ⊠ Instruction - ⊠ Student Services

+☑ Business Services☑ Other

+What equity-minded process/policy/practice/culture would facilitate a shift to equitable outcomes for this population?
+(2,500 character max)

+As part of the Task Force for Race and Equity, the committee recommended an initial review of equity initiatives and committee responses and to align work with the current strategic plan to identify areas of excellence and opportunities, and prioritize action steps already identified by current work.
+Hartnell College is in the process of evaluating Panther Prep to include programming for first time Hartnell, adult learners, returning and part time students.
+The Financial Aid office offers Money Monday workshops to educate students and community about financial aid options and completing their FAFSA application.
+With the implementation of meta-majors and program maps, the college is transitioning to a new website that would allow students to navigate between the various meta-majors and review the program maps more easily.
+Existing programs such as Women's Education Leadership Institute, Umoja, TRIO, EOPS, Teacher Pathway, STEM Internship, Math Academy and MESA program will continue to provide programming to assist students with a smooth transition to college.